 - 4-5 cups vegetable broth or water

-- 1 cup fresh or frozen corn kernels (optional)
+- 1 cup fresh or frozen corn kernels optional

 - lime wedges

 - Add the beans, seasonings, and tomatoes, and stir to combine.
 Add 3 cups vegetable broth or water.
 Reduce the heat to a simmer, and cook, uncovered, for about 1 hour, adding additional water or vegetable broth as needed to keep a soupy consistency.

 Please pin and share!

 I just found this recipe in my search for cold weather dishes.
 Thanks!